-As demonstrated above, as of March 5, 2025, the six-month trading volume for the VanEck Bitcoin Trust as of that date was substantially higher than 2,400,000 shares (approximately 55 times that amount), which is the minimum 12-month volume the Exchange generally requires for a corporate stock in order to list options on that security as set forth in Rule 4.3,
+As demonstrated above, despite the fact that the VanEck Bitcoin Trust had been trading for approximately fourteen months11 as of March 5, 2025, the six-month trading volume for the VanEck Bitcoin Trust as of that date was substantially higher than 2,400,000 shares (approximately 55 times that amount), which is the minimum 12-month volume the Exchange generally requires for a corporate stock in order to list options on that security as set forth in Rule 4.3, Interpretation and Policy .01.
+The Exchange believes this data demonstrates the VanEck Bitcoin Trust is characterized as having shares that are actively traded.